 Registration is mandatory after the first lecture session.
+To facilitate planning, we ask all participants to register before or on April 26th.
 Registration is open on Moodle.

 - Students of Media informatics B.Sc.: no restriction.
 Note that this lecture replaces Ubiquitous Media; i.e., you cannot attend this lecture if you have previously completed Ubiquitous Media.